What is life insurance in Switzerland

 • Family and survivors are financially protected in case of death.

-• Annual tax savings of CHF 1000-2500 are possible.
+• Annual tax savings of CHF 1000-2500 are possible (savings depends on the municipality you live in)

 • The insurance company can continue to pay the premiums for you (premium waiver) if you are unable to pay for a while.